This story has been updated. It was originally published on April 26, 2017.

 It probably hasn’t escaped your attention that Google makes an awful lot of apps—and as a result, knows a lot about you.
 That includes places you’re going and meetings you’re attending based on the messages in your Gmail inbox.

-You can, if you want, have these events piped into your Google Calendar automatically.
-Open up the Settings page for Google Calendar on iOS or Android, tap Events from Gmail, and switch on the option.
-Then emails about flight bookings, restaurant reservations, and so on will automatically get added to your mail calendar.
+If you want, you can have these events piped into your Google Calendar automatically.
+Open the Settings page for Google Calendar on iOS or Android, tap Events from Gmail, and switch on the option.
+The platform will then automatically add emails about flight bookings, restaurant reservations, and the like to the calendar associated with the same Gmail account.

 This feature won’t suit everyone, but it does mean less time manually entering all of the fun (or not-so-fun) stuff you’re up to.
-Any of the imported events can be edited and deleted just like standard entries in your calendar.
+If you want to delete, edit, or add more details to any of the Gmail-imported events, you can open them just like standard entries in your calendar and tap the pencil button in the top-right corner of your screen.

 5. Pick meeting times that work for everyone

-If you’re struggling to find time to catch up with someone, or need to choose a meeting time when several work colleagues will be available, then Google Calendar can help.
-Create an event inside Google Calendar on the web, add one or more guests, and then open the Find a time tab or click the link labelled Suggested times.
-You can find free slots across everyone’s agenda yourself, or have Google Calendar identify some for you.
+If you’re struggling to find time to catch up with someone, or need to schedule a meeting at a time when several work colleagues will be available, Google Calendar can help.
+Create an event inside Calendar on the web, add one or more guests, and then open the Find a time tab to select free slots across everyone’s agenda.
+You can also click the link labelled Suggested times, and select the most convenient moment for everyone out of a list of possibilities Google identified for you.